joostiphone/Z390-Hackintosh-Joost/README.md

 - `VT-d` must be enabled for `AppleVTD` in macOS 12.3 and later.
 - Always save BIOS settings to a profile for quick recovery in case of resets.

-# Sonoma and Ventura on OpenCore
+# 🍇 Sonoma and Ventura on OpenCore
 Sonoma and Ventura with OpenCore are working very well.
 OpenCore EFI files support both Ventura and Sonoma; only difference is OC version and the use of AirPort Itlwm for Intel WiFi.

-# Sequoia and Sonoma on OpenCore
+# 🌲 Sequoia and Sonoma on OpenCore
 Sequoia on Opencore is working fine also with a few things to keep in mind: I'm using Heliport+Itlwm, and when installing it needs the HDMI port instead of the DisplayPort.
 So far, Sonoma works with the same EFI, so you can dualboot without any trouble.

-PRECAUSION:
+# 🏔️ Tahoe on OpenCore

+# ⚠️ PRECAUTION:
 - I'm using OpenCore.
 You can download the latest build from here which you can use during the EFI creation as per below (or use mine...):
 -  https://github.com/acidanthera/OpenCorePkg/releases
 - Also great info from: https://dortania.github.io/OpenCore-Install-Guide/extras/big-sur/#backstory